adlnet/xAPI-Spec/xAPI.md

 ### 3.1 IRI Requirements

-Up-to-date information is the most effective. xAPI metadata is no exception, which is why xAPI uses IRIs for identifiers.Using IRIs ensures uniqueness and promotes resolvability is the IRI.
+Up-to-date information is the most effective. xAPI metadata is no exception, which is why xAPI uses IRIs for identifiers.
+Using IRIs ensures uniqueness and promotes resolvability is the IRI.
 The LRS and Activity each have responsibilities in regard to each IRI as outline below.
 Activity Definitions have additional rules which can be found in [this section](#actdef).

 <a name="miscmeta"/>